9M2PJU/Easy-HamClock-Raspberry-Pi-Install/README.md

 - ✅ **Hardware Display Focus**: Removed web-only access option
 - ✅ **Simplified Documentation**: Removed user guide installation option
 - ✅ **Optimized Process**: Streamlined installation flow
+- ✅ **Automatic Startup**: Configured for automatic launch on system boot

 ## 🛠️ Troubleshooting

-The installer creates a detailed log file (`install-hamclock.sh.log`) in the same directory as the script.
+The installer creates a detailed log file (`rpi-hc-install.sh.log`) in the same directory as the script.
 If you encounter issues, check this log for error messages and diagnostic information.

 Common issues:
 - **Build Errors**: Ensure all dependencies were installed correctly